I always knew I was interested in becoming a Web Developer but I was doing a non-technical degree at university an... Read more

 I’ve always been interested in technology and have wanted to study it ever since I was a kid, but school just wasn...
 Read more

 Before Le Wagon, I spent about a year doing various online courses to try to learn how to code.
 They taught me the...
 Read more

 I used to work as a structural engineer but I was not satisfied with the day to day challenges and the work I had ...
 Read more

 Born and raised in Berlin, Philipp has worked for several startups in a variety of roles over the last years.
 Moreover, he has experience in Venture Capital, M&A and Digital Consulting.
+He built up Le Wagon Berlin convinced that everyone should learn to code as it opens up a new world of endless possibilities.
 In his spare time you will most likely find him travelling or learning a new skill such as coding, diving, hunting, or sailing.

 After an engineering school, Boris worked for 3 years in financial markets before getting bored.
 He quit to live his real passion, web-development and product design.
 Co-founding Le Wagon as CEO, he has been teaching frontend, web-design and Rails for 4 years and also gives frequent talks on technical entrepreneurship in major business & engineering schools.

 A former senior international TV correspondent for Russian networks, Andrey fell in love with programming while working in France and decided to change his career entirely.
 After graduating from Le Wagon in Paris he found his calling in helping people from different walks of life to discover the beauty of code.
 Considers programming a form of creative writing.

 After 8 years working on e-commerce apps, Cecile now likes sharing her passion for Ruby and Rails.
 Coming from Lille, she's an active member of the local Ruby & Rails community (co-organizing Rails Girls & Ruby Burgers events).
 Initially a teacher at Le Wagon Paris, she also teaches in various European cities to bring our students all her experience and expertise!